 Results and Analysis

-Lateral Event Bed Continuity Between Depositional Environments: Results
+Lateral Event Bed Continuity by Depositional Environment: Results

 Using the compiled correlation panels (Table 1), we can investigate architectural parameters of event beds among different submarine depositional environments.
 Figure 2A shows the relationship between thinning rate and bed thickness (sandstone and mudstone combined) for each environment.
 Channel deposits show the highest bed thickness and thinning rate ranges with 10cm to 3m and 0.03 to 10 cm/m, respectively (Figure 2A).
 Basin-plain deposits show thick beds (10 cm to 3 m) and the lowest thinning rates (0.0001 to 0.01 cm/m).
 Levee deposits display moderate bed thicknesses of 10 cm to 1 m with moderate to low thinning rates of 0.001 to 0.1 cm/m (Figure 2A).
 Channel-lobe-transition-zone deposits show moderate to high bed thicknesses of 5 cm to 1 m with moderate to high thinning rates of 0.005 to 2.5 cm/m.
 Lobe deposits overall are quite similar to channel-lobe-transition-zone deposits, but display the largest range of bed thicknesses (1 cm to 1 m) and a wide range of thinning rates (0.002 to 5 cm/m; Figure 2A).

-Splitting up the event bed into sandstone and mudstone beds shows that each environment displays different characteristic sandstone/mudstone thicknesses and thinning rates (Figure 2B).
-Based on the median values and 90% KDE contour polygons, sandstone deposits in channel environments are thicker and have larger thinning rates compared to mudstone units (Figure 2B).
-Levee deposits show the opposite trend with the mudstone units being thicker and thinning more rapidly than sandstone beds.
+Splitting up the event bed into sandstone and mudstone-dominated intervalsshows that each environment displays different characteristic sandstone/mudstone thicknesses and thinning rates (Figure 2B).
+Based on the median values and 90% KDE contour polygons, sandstone deposits in channel environments are thicker and have larger thinning rates compared to mudstone-dominated units (Figure 2B).
+Levee deposits show the opposite trend with the mudstone-dominated units being thicker and thinning more rapidly than sandstone beds.
 It should be noted that this result is due to the broad grouping of multiple mudstone beds and thin sandstone beds within the panel and does not reflect individual mudstone beds.
 Channel-lobe-transition-zone deposits appear very similar to channels, but with slightly thinner beds and slightly lower thinning rates (Figure 2B).
 Lobe deposits show very similar sandstone and mudstone thicknesses and thinning rates.
 Basin-plain deposits display higher mudstone bed thickness and thinning rates compared to sandstone beds (Figure 2B).

 The lateral distance over which the thinning rate is measured (see Equation 1) is also useful to differentiate environments (Figure 3).
-The overall negative slope of the data in Figure 3 is intuitive and caused by distance being the denominator within the calculation for thinning rate (Equation 1).
+The overall negative slope of the data in Figure 3 is intuitive and caused by distance being the denominator in the calculation for thinning rate (Equation 1).
 The vertical striping in Figure 3 is caused by sampling bias (i.e., the measured section spacing).
 Channel deposits display the highest thinning rates and the shortest bed correlation distance (1-300 m, with a median at 30 m).
 Channel-lobe-transition-zone deposits display moderate correlation distances from 20 to 800 m with a median at 95 m (Figure 3).
 Lobe deposits span the largest range of bed correlation distances of 2 m to 8 km with a median at 70 m.
 Levee deposits characteristically show larger correlation distances of 300 m to 1.1 km with a median at 600 m (Figure 3).
 Finally, basin-plain deposits show the largest characteristic correlation distances of 1.2 to 17 km with a median at 10 km.